 The process varies greatly from state to state, but it can become expensive with legal fees, executor fees, and court costs.
 It can also take anywhere from nine months to two years or longer.
-With rare exception, probate files are open to the public and excluded heirs are encouraged to come forward and seek a share of your estate.
+With rare exceptions, probate files are open to the public and excluded heirs are encouraged to come forward and seek a share of your estate.
 In short, the court system, not your family, controls the probate process.

 But there are many problems with joint ownership, and avoidance of probate is not guaranteed.
 For example, if a valid beneficiary is not named, the assets will have to go through probate and will be distributed along with the rest of your estate.
 If you name a minor as a beneficiary, the court will probably insist on a guardianship until the child legally becomes an adult.

-For these reasons, and others, a Revocable Living Trust is preferred by many families and professionals.
+For these reasons and others, a Revocable Living Trust is preferred by many families and professionals.
 It can avoid probate at death (including multiple probates if you own property in other states), prevent court control of assets at incapacity, bring all of your assets (even those with beneficiary designations) together into one plan, provide maximum privacy, is valid in every state, and can be changed by you at any time.
 It can also reflect your values to your family and future generations.

 Unlike a Will, a Trust does not end with your death.
-Assets can stay in your Trust, managed by the trustee you selected, until your beneficiaries reach the age you determine they will inherit the assets in the Trust.
-Your Trust can continue longer to provide for a loved one with special needs, or to protect the assets from beneficiaries’ creditors, spouses, and irresponsible spending.
+Assets can stay in your Trust, managed by the trustee you selected until your beneficiaries reach the age you determine they will inherit the assets in the Trust.
+Your Trust can continue longer to provide for a loved one with special needs or to protect the assets from beneficiaries' creditors, spouses, and irresponsible spending.

 Whether your needs are straightforward or more complex, our process begins with a personalized review of your financial and life objectives.
-We work together with you and your CPA, financial advisor, and insurance professional to: Identify and understand your key goals, objectives, and the wealth management issues most important to you develop your net worth statement and assess your current financial situation draft your estate and wealth management legal documents plan for life changing events through several types of estate planning techniques discuss considerations for retaining, transferring, or sharing your wealth.
+We work together with you and your CPA, financial advisor, and insurance professional to: Identify and understand your key goals, objectives, and the wealth management issues most important to you develop your net worth statement and assess your current financial situation draft your estate and wealth management legal documents plan for life-changing events through several types of estate planning techniques discuss considerations for retaining, transferring, or sharing your wealth.

-Cost of an Estate Planning.
+Cost of Estate Planning.